 Gaeldom was one of the great civilizations of Europe and encompassed Ireland and much of Scotland during the early medieval period.
-Although confined to the western isles and Highlands within Scotland by the later medieval period, this was a culture that enjoyed many cultural and intellectual accomplishments, having its own native professional classes (doctors, lawyers, literati, musicians, etc) and its own indigenous features.
+Although confined to the Western Isles and Highlands within Scotland by the later medieval period, this was a culture that enjoyed many significant accomplishments, having its own native professional classes (doctors, lawyers, literati, musicians, etc) and the ability to foster its own distinctive, indigenous culture on its own terms.

 By the late medieval period, Gaeldom was targeted by an expansionist anglocentric empire which, like all other empires, created myths about its own self-importance and legitimacy to rule over other people and claim their land and resources: it uniquely held the keys of progress and enlightenment; it would bring wealth, prosperity and liberation; it was endowed by God with superior traits and rights for a mission to reform the apostate, the heathen and ignorant; etc.